Control of the magnon-polariton hybridization with a microwave pump: Introduction

 \section{Introduction}

-The last decade has seen the rapid development of the fruitful field of cavity magnonics \cite{soykal2010strong,huebl2013high,tabuchi2015coherent,goryachev2014high,lachance2019hybrid,bhoi2020roadmap,cao2015exchange,boventer2018complex,yu2019prediction,grigoryan2018synchronized,rao2021interferometric,li2022coherent}.
+The last decade has seen the rapid development of the fruitful field of cavity magnonics \cite{soykal2010strong,huebl2013high,tabuchi2015coherent,goryachev2014high,lachance2019hybrid,bhoi2020roadmap,cao2015exchange,boventer2018complex,yu2019prediction,grigoryan2018synchronized,rao2021interferometric,li2022coherent,chelpanova2021intertwining}.
 Because of its strong potential in quantum information processing and spintronics, this field of research has attracted increasing attention.
 A cavity magnonic system is typically composed of microwave cavities and bulk magnets \cite{huebl2013high,tabuchi2015coherent}.
-Strong photon-magnon interactions lead to the formation of quasi-particles named ``cavity magnon polaritons'' (CMPs).
+Magnons, i.e., the engergy quanta of spin waves, in magnets can strongly interact with microwave photons in cavities, producing quasi-particles named ``cavity magnon polaritons'' (CMPs).
 These quasi-particles acquire complementary properties from cavity photons and magnons, and thus are highly tunable and have long coherence\cite{zhang2015magnon,Tobar2014,yu2020}, diverse non-linearities\cite{BSCMP,TSCMP,Paul2018}, and excellent compatibility\cite{NK2016,xu2021,AFM2021}.
 By exploiting these merits, numerous techniques and applications have been developed, such as long time memories \cite{zhang2015magnon,shen2021long}, polaritonic logic gates \cite{rao2019analogue}, magnon-phonon entanglement \cite{li2018magnon}, spin current manipulation \cite{bai2017cavity}, and information processing at the quantum limit \cite{lachance2020entanglement,tabuchi2015coherent,tabuchi2014hybridizing}.
 All these applications rely on an effective access to manipulate the photon-magnon coupling, which is usually implemented by delicately designing the microwave cavities.